This page has been created as a resource for instructors and will be updated as the situation changes.

 There are many resources available to instructors; here are some of the most critical ones for reference:

 ⃞ Plan ahead for absences and be prepared to pivot

 Plan ahead for what you’ll do if you’re not able to be on campus.
-This could include moving to remote instruction in the event of fires or smoke, change in campus health guidelines, the need to take care of a family member or if you get sick yourself.
+This could include moving to remote instruction in the event of fires or smoke, power outage, change in campus health guidelines, the need to take care of a family member or if you get sick yourself.